 Lab Assignments: Each Scanning Lab Assignment must meet the minimum benchmark (see scanning lab rubric grading criteria) to demonstrate scanning competency with a minimum grade of 86%.
-Failure to satisfy this requirement will result in not successfully meeting the requirements of this course regardless of your GPA in the course.
+Failure to satisfy this requirement will result in not successfully completing this course.